Crypto Treasury Yield Strategy: Yield Is Not Free, It Is Priced Risk (2026)

 How vendor tools support a yield strategy

 Cryptio and Request Finance classify and reconcile yield-instrument positions per type.
-Confirm the tool can distinguish each yield instrument (savings receipt vs lending vs fund share vs fixed-yield), report allocation/counterparty exposure against policy, and keep the audit trail — a tool that buckets all "yield" together hides the risk dimensions.
+Confirm the tool can distinguish each yield instrument (savings receipt versus lending versus fund share versus fixed-yield), report allocation and counterparty exposure against policy, and keep the audit trail.
+A tool that buckets all "yield" together hides the risk dimensions.

-Wag3s Ledger classifies each yield instrument distinctly, reports allocation and counterparty exposure against treasury-policy limits, and keeps the audit trail of the strategy and its risk basis — so treasury yield is a measured, policy-bounded risk decision, not an unmonitored return hunt.
+The risk budget and the deploy-or-not call belong to the treasury and its risk advisers.
+Wag3s Ledger supplies the measurement: it classifies each yield instrument distinctly, reports allocation and counterparty exposure against your treasury-policy limits, and keeps the audit trail of the strategy and its risk basis, so treasury yield is a measured, policy-bounded decision rather than an unmonitored return hunt.
+Yield strategies carry real loss risk; confirm any deployment with qualified advisers.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading